zyx/manual/PanelTutorial.md

 # Panel Tutorial

+**Note: This tutorial is for designing Rack v1 panels.
+For Rack v0.6 panels, see the [Plugin Development Tutorial](PluginDevelopmentTutorial.html#panel).**

 ## Setup

 Install [Inkscape](https://inkscape.org/), a cross-platform open-source vector graphics editor, to create SVG panels for Rack modules.